-- It is our adult selves, dealing with the difficult issues of everyday life. - It also has the function of regulating the activities of the Parent and Child, and mediating between them.
+- It is our adult selves, dealing with the difficult issues of everyday life. - In this state, you have an objective view of reality - This state regulates the activities of the Parent and Child, and mediating between them.

 The adult ego state